 This division is responsible for fiscal management, facility management, computer support, and training.
 The Chief Deputy also has responsibility for Sexually Violent Predator (SVP) commitments, Major & Real Estate Fraud, the Witness Coordination Unit, and serves on the advisory board for the Delta Regional Auto Theft Task Force (Delta RATT).

-This division consists of the attorneys handling general felony hearings and trials.
+This division consists of the organizing of attorneys handling general felony hearings and trials.
 The prosecutors in this division are located in the Stockton courthouse.

 Felony Trial Unit